-Although we cannot contact thousands of network operators, we are able to discuss our results with the operators at USC.
+We complement blind validation and controlled experiments by comparing our results to operator-provided ground truth at USC (we cannot obtain ground truth for thousands of ISPs in the general Internet).
 We next verify that the diurnal blocks we discover there are correct (no false positives) and evaluate completeness (false negatives).

-Our experimental results are from A{12w} , where we find four strictly diurnal blocks and 44 relaxed diurnal blocks.
+True Positives: In A{12w} we find four strictly diurnal blocks and 44 relaxed diurnal blocks.
 We evaluate block usage using both reverse DNS names and discussions with network operators.
 USC is large and network configuration is distributed and done partially on physical location, so DNS names provide the most precise information; we then confirm our results with operators.